 A group exhibition on the political aesthetics of infinite reproduction.

 In The Work of Art in the Age of Mechanical Reproduction (1936), Walter Benjamin describes the concept of aura—an aesthetic experience in which one is confronted with an artwork’s “unique existence at the place it happens to be,” as well as the “unique phenomenon of a distance, however close it may be.”
-In this view, aura exists as both an ontological question and an intersubjective experience; a feeling of presence and an attitude of artistic reverence.
+In other words, aura exists as both ontological question and intersubjective experience; a feeling of presence and an attitude of artistic reverence.

 According to Benjamin, the singular authenticity of an original work of art collapses when it is mechanically reproduced, along with its aura.
 At the same time, this loss opens up new possibilities for reproducible media—in his time, photography and film—to democratize the viewing experience and engender political emancipation through the dissemination of revolutionary artistic content.